rks101/egnet/README.md

 ```

-Wow! note the AUTHORITY SECTION ns1.iitjammu.ac.in, it is the local DNS server - its configured as authoritative DNS server.
+Wow!
+Note the AUTHORITY SECTION ns1.iitjammu.ac.in, it is the local DNS server - it's configured as an authoritative DNS server.
 Let us ask him :)

 ```
 $ dig @ns1.iitjammu.ac.in iitjammu.ac.in